Harriette Woods Baker: Personal life

 While in Catskill, she had a relationship with John Maynard, whose father, before his death, had been a friend to her father's.
 She ended the relationship when she was fifteen after hearing a sad account of John's behavior in Yale.

 On October 1, 1835, she married Abijah Richardson Baker (died 1876), who for 15 years was pastor of the Congregational Church at Medford, Massachusetts.
 He established and built up the Central Congregational Church at Lynn, Massachusetts and was also at one period, minister of the East Street Church in Boston.
 She was very affected by her husband's death on April 30, 1876, that she wrote about his sickness, which was to quote in her language "bound in green in her library in Brooklyn".
 She had since then moved home five times.

-George Baker, her son, and his wife, Maggie, had invited her to stay with them in Batavia.
+Her son George Baker, and his wife, Maggie, had invited her to stay with them in Batavia.
 This was her first home and first journey alone.
 She arrived there around the winter of 1876–77.
 She went east the following summer and stayed with her son William Baker in Northborough before they all returned to Boston.
 She visited Washington during the following winter before she went to New York.
 In 1880, she was living with her son, Dr. Charles Baker, her daughter-in-law, Mary, and her granddaughter, Sarah, in Brooklyn, New York.
 In Brooklyn, she became greatly interested in a large sewing class in Charles' parish where she taught the class how to knit upon her son's request.

+She had a daughter, Mollie, and five sons, four of whom were Episcopal clergymen: Dr. George Baker, rector of St. Luke's Hospital, New York; Dr. Charles E. Baker of the Church of the Messiah; and Dr. Frank Woods Baker and Dr. Walter A. Baker of Cincinnati.
+The non-clergy son, William Baker, M.D., was a Professor of Gynecology at Harvard University.